ideal-postcodes/ideal-postcodes-core/README.md

 - Query addresses for a postcode
 - Query for an address with an address fragment
 - Autocomplete an address
-- Lookup an address by its ID
+- Lookup an address by ID
 - Check key useability

 ## Build Status & Browser Compatibility Information